 The easiest way to look great in a skirt/jacket or trousers/blazer set is to go for an unmatched one.
 Below are some examples for inspiration how to get the look right.

-Ann Taylor tweed skirt with a blazer as an unmatched ensemble for the office.
+Ann Taylor tweed skirt, blazer.
 The floral weave of the tweed skirt looks unexpected and modern.
 L.K.
 Bennett pumps, Kieselstein Cord belt, GNW sweater, Longchamp bag (all own)

-I wore a shearling coat over the suit.
-I styled my outerwear with a Russian scarf.
-The gloves and tight pick up colors of the floral print of the Russian scarf.
+In the example below, I wore a shearling coat over the suit.
+I styled my outerwear with a Russian scarf that picks up the color of the tights.
+To tie the look together I added the gloves and bag that both pick up colors of the floral print of the Russian scarf too.

-How do you wear a suit?
+How do you wear your suit(s)?
 Do you wear “fake” suits?
 Do you have to wear them at work?
 What are your styling challenges when you have to wear them?
 Let me know I am curious how I can help you.
 Just drop an email.
 Thanks. 🙂

 Get the inspiration, support, motivation, and tips to look to your best in life.
 Subscribe to High Latitude Style.
 Deep inside you know when I can do it you can do it too.